shodruky-rhyammer/gl-streaming/README.md

 Streaming opengl commands over network

-A simple and lightweight framework suitable for embedded systems.
+A simple and lightweight and low latency framework suitable for embedded systems. (no X server needed)

 * gl_client : client framework and sample program

-  The client system does not need to have any GPU.
+  The client system does not need to have any GPU and heavy X server.
 Without GPU, opengl programs can be run on any system !

 * gl_server : server framework